The Bankrate promise

 Today, the average one-year CD has an average yield of 2.03 percent, compared with 1.1 percent APY a year ago, Bankrate’s Nov.
 29, 2023 rate survey data shows.
 The most competitive banks are offering APYs of more than 5 percent.

-Here’s a look at the historical ups and downs of CD rates and what yields could look like in the future.
-Compare current rates now to grow your savings.
+Here’s a look at the historical ups and downs of CD rates and some background on rate fluctuations through the decades.

 CD rates in the 1980s

 The U.S. faced two recessions in the early 1980s.
 That’s when CD yields peaked.
 On average, three-month CDs in early May 1981 paid about 18.3 percent APY, according to data from the St. Louis Federal Reserve.

 The reason interest rates were so high in the 1980s was due to high inflation.
 With inflation, the cost of goods and services rises and your money doesn’t buy as much.
 And so, while savers enjoyed higher rates on their certificates of deposit, their spending power took a hit.

 “Interest rates were significantly higher in the early 1980s as the Federal Reserve, led by Paul Volcker, used high rates to corral double-digit inflation,” McBride says.

 Following another short recession in the early 1990s, conditions improved and inflation fell.
 Overall, the decade was marked by a solid economy.

 “CD yields dropped in the early 1990s following a recession and on the heels of the Fed’s efforts a decade earlier to break inflation,” McBride says.
 “Yields stabilized in the second half of the decade amid a sustained economic expansion.”